googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

     </figure>
     <br>

-- The snippet-information about each axis.
+- The instances served by API.

     <br>
     <figure>